Arab raid against Rome: Raid

 A large force landed at Porto and Ostia in 846, annihilating the garrison of Nova Ostia.
 The Arabs struck following the Tiber and the Ostiense and Portuense roads, as the Roman militia hastily retreated to the safety of the Roman walls.

 At the same time, other Arab forces landed at Centumcellae, marching towards Rome.

 Some basilicas, such as Old St Peter's and Saint Paul Outside the Walls, were outside the Aurelian Walls, and thus easy targets.
 They were "filled to overflowing with rich liturgical vessels and with jewelled reliquaries housing all of the relics recently amassed".
 The most important among them were the golden cross erected above the alleged tomb of Saint Peter, the so-called Pharum Hadriani, and the silver table donated to the church by Charlemagne, and adorned with a representation of Constantinople.
 As a result, the raiders pillaged the surroundings of the city and desecrated the two holy shrines.
 Some historians believe the raiders had known exactly where to look for the most valuable treasures.

 No contemporary account hints at any attempt to penetrate the city, but it is possible that the Romans defended the walls, while around Saint Peter's, members of the Vatican scholae (Saxons, Lombards, Frisians and Franks) attempted to resist, but were defeated.

-In the meantime, an army coming from Spoleto and headed by Lombard Duke Guy, attacked the Arabs, hindered by booty and prisoners, in front of the city walls, pursuing a part of them until Centumcellae, while another group tried to reach Misenum by land.
+In the meantime, a Frankish army coming from Spoleto and headed by Lombard Duke Guy, attacked the Arabs, hindered by booty and prisoners, in front of the city walls, pursuing a part of them until Centumcellae, while another group tried to reach Misenum by land.
 The Saracens were able to embark, but a storm destroyed many ships, bringing onto the beaches many corpses adorned with jewels which could be recovered.
 After that, the Lombard army headed south, reaching the Arabs at Gaeta, where another battle was engaged.
 On that occasion, only the arrival of Cesarius, son of Sergius, Magister Militum of Naples, decided the battle in favour of the Christians.